-The solution is to switch to an energy efficient option like LED light bulbs.
-LED lights use less electricity and thus generate a fraction of the heat that incandescent or halogen lights do.
+The solution is to switch to an energy-efficient option like LED light bulbs.
+LED lights to use less electricity and thus generate a fraction of the heat than incandescent or halogen lights do.
 Simply replacing traditional bulbs with LEDs can lower both your room’s temperature and your electric bill!

 Keeping your interior doors open helps cool air circulate.

 Proper airflow is necessary to cool a hot room.
 Contrary to popular belief, closing interior doors does not trap in cold air.
 Instead, it creates pressure points that force cold air out of the house and leaves air feeling stale.
 It’s much more effective to have inside doors open to let any breeze from an open window or fans circulate through the house.

 To get the best airflow without turning on the AC, open your upstairs windows on the downwind side of your house and the downstairs windows on the upwind side.
 This will create a low-pressure air current that pulls in fresh air and vents out the hot.